Tobbe/kontonummer/README.md

 - `accountNumber` the allowed length varies, further explained in section [Account Number](#account-number)
   White-space should be allowed in any position.
-Basically, only characters matches the regex `/\d/` should be taken into consideration all other characters should be discarded.
+Basically, only characters matching the regex `/\d/` should be taken into consideration; all other characters should be discarded.
 - `sortingCodeAndAccountNumber` should be one of the following formats (where `S` is sorting code, `A` is account number and `C` is a check digit.
   White-space should be allowed in any position.
-Basically, only characters matches the regex `/\d/` should be taken into consideration all other characters should be discarded.
+Basically, only characters matching the regex `/\d/` should be taken into consideration; all other characters should be discarded.
   - `SSSS,AC`
   - `SSSSAC`